Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script when executed, deletes all regular files, excluding directories with a .js extension

 11-directories Script
 This script when executed counts for the number of directories and sub-directories in the current directory, including all hiding directories

+12-newest_files Script
+This script displays the 10 newest files in the current directory